The International Advertising Association

 IAA ‘Big Idea’ challenge provides a unique opportunity for student teams to put their classroom learnings to the test and try and crack an actual marketing communications brief for a real not-for-profit client.

-IAA ‘Big Idea’ 2014 attracted over 120 students from NSW, VIC, Qld and WA to create submissions for national client Legacy Australia
+IAA ‘Big Idea’ 2015 attracted over 100 students from NSW, VIC, Qld and WA to create submissions for national client Save the Children Australia.

 Since its origins in 1938, the International Advertising Association has been a recognised force in the marketing communications industry.